Harish-2502/CCC-Team-72/spark/README.md

 minDF= 10.0 # Minimum number of docs the term has to appear in
 ```

-Initial text processing (plese note the partitioning in 12, which is more efficient than the default parittion in the
+Initial text processing (plese note the partitioning in 12, which is more efficient than the default partition in the
 number of workers -2 in this setup):

-As a rule-of-thumb, the number of partitions should be equal to 4 times the number of cores in the cluster.
+As a rule-of-thumb, the number of partitions should be equal to 4 times the number of cores of the worker nodes in the cluster.
 By no means this is guarantee optimal results!
 Data size and complexity of the job may well force to
 deviate from this number.